KushimoKola/Python_Ingestion/README.md

 Data Engineering

 - May 11, 2022
-- Code not working yet because `schedules` and `requests` were not getting imported, to revisit soon
+- Code not working yet because `schedules` and `requests` were not getting imported; to revisit soon

 - Running pip install on mac
     - https://www.mytecbits.com/internet/python/installing-python-packages